shayanmkhan/blockchainWebServices/README.md

-# blockchainWebServices
+# blockchainServices
-A simple blockchain built from scratch, which is then deployed as various web services
+A simple blockchain developed in Java, which is then deployed as a web service using various styles